Year in Review - 2010

 CZM Regional Offices

 CZM works closely with communities to ensure that local decision making is based on sound coastal management principles.
 CZM serves as a liaison between federal and state programs and municipal authorities, coordinates regional environmental management initiatives, performs federal consistency review, and provides technical assistance.
-CZM's regions are North Shore, Boston Harbor, South Shore, Cape Cod & Islands, and South Coastal.
+CZM's regions are North Shore, Boston Harbor, South Shore, Cape Cod and Islands, and South Coastal.
 The 2010 accomplishments for each region are provided below.

 North Shore (Salisbury to Revere)